O U R D I R E C T O R

 The members of the Grey Bruce Singers are provided quality vocal instruction and an opportunity to learn high standard team participation in 10 polished musical productions per year.

-The Grey Bruce Singers rehearse every Tuesday from September to April at the Hanover Civic Theatre with 5 performances every Christmas and 5 performances in the spring.
+The Grey Bruce Singers rehearse every Wednesday from September to April at the Hanover Civic Theatre with performances every Christmas and Spring.
 Their repertoire includes a wide selection of secular and sacred music with opportunities for individuals and small groups to showcase their talents.
 On several occasions, the choir has also participated in other public venues and more intimate settings.
 Besides many local invitations, GBS has travelled to Canada's capital city of Ottawa many times to perform in such venues as the Millenium Unisong concert, the Rotunda in the Parliament Buildings, the National Arts Centre, the National Art Gallery, several churches and in 2002 they sang on Parliament Hill on the main stage for the televised Canada Day show.

 A highlight of the career of GBS was a tour of Scotland and England which enabled the choir to sing in many churches and cathedrals, including the awe-inspiring Canterbury Cathedral during their participation in the Maidstone Festival in All Saints Church.
 More recently, the choir has participated in festivals in Niagara Falls and also in Vermont where they sang in the Von Trapp Family home.
 Another highlight was the December 2013 performance at Avery Fisher Hall at the Lincoln Center in New York City.
 GBS was part of a 300+ voice choir accompanied by a full symphony orchestra and humbly received two 5 minute standing ovations during the presentation of Handel's Messiah.